AlishKanani/MFIT/README.md

 ## Major features
 - Thermal RC and DSS models are validated against FEM simulations (using [ANSYS Fluent](https://www.ansys.com/products/fluids/ansys-fluent)) for a range of system sizes and power traces for 2.5D and 3D chiplets.
 - Each layer and block can have different granularity of nodes.
 This allows a dense grid for active power sources and a coarse grid for passive layers.
 Which makes the simulation faster.
-- The thermal RC model uses an adaptive solver, LSODA, to solve the system of ODEs, which is faster than traditional explicit solvers.
+- The thermal RC model uses an Backward Euler Solver with SuperLU, to solve the system of ODEs, which is faster than traditional explicit solvers.
 - In 2.5D and 3D chiplets systems, the layers are expected to have different material properties in the x-y-z directions.
 The model supports anisotropic material properties.
 - Each layer can have different material blocks with different material properties, allowing for the modeling of heterogeneous architectures.